alcatrazEscapee/Cordy/docs/language.md

 - `if condition then value_if_true else value_if_false` is a short-circuiting ternary operator.
   - Note that all boolean comparisons will take the truthy value of it's argument. `nil`, `0`, `false`, `''`, and empty collections are the only falsey values, everything else is truthy.
 - `is` is an operator used to check the type of a value.
-- `in` is a special operator used for checking membership in collections, or substrings.
+- `in` (along with `not in`) is a special operator used for checking membership in collections, or substrings.

 All the above binary operators come in operator-equals variants: `+=`, `-=`, `*=`, `/=`, etc.